Aaron Thoma, age 45, of Clinton

 A host of other family and friends

-The family will plan a celebration of life service at a later date. www.holleygamble.com
+The family will receive friends from 2-3PM on Thursday, November 19, 2020 at the First Baptist Church in Clinton with a Celebration of life service to follow at 3:00PM. www.holleygamble.com